localstack/docs/content/en/user-guide/aws/cloudwatch/index.md

 - Metric streams are not supported.
 {{< /callout >}}

+## Supported Service Integrations with CloudWatch Metrics

+LocalStack supports the following AWS services for integration with CloudWatch metrics:

+-   **SQS**: Supports `Approximate*` metrics, `NumberOfMessagesSent`, and other metrics triggered by events such as message received or sending.
+-   **Lambda**: Supports `Invocations` and `Errors` metrics.

 ## Resource Browser

 The LocalStack Web Application provides a Resource Browser for managing CloudWatch logs.
 You can access the Resource Browser by opening the LocalStack Web Application in your browser and navigating to the Resources section, then clicking on [**CloudWatch Logs**](https://app.localstack.cloud/resources/cloudwatch/groups) and [**CloudWatch Metrics**](https://app.localstack.cloud/resources/monitoring) under the **Management/Governance** section.